-The questions we should really be asking ourselves and each other are ‘What if some of that stuff does happen?
+Perhaps the questions we should be asking ourselves and each other are ‘What if some of that stuff does happen?
 What if the proverbial s**t does hit the fan?
 Are we still OK?
 Are our feelings still coming from thought in this moment rather than the situation itself?
 Are we still experiencing life from the inside-out?
 Do we really have the resilience to handle it?’

 And thankfully, the answer is always yes because the one thing we can truly rely on is the inside-out principle.
-Just like gravity is a constant fact in our lives, so is the the nature of thought, which is constantly (without exception) creating our moment to moment feelings and perceptions.
+Just like gravity is a constant fact in our lives, so is the nature of thought, which is constantly (without exception) creating our moment to moment feelings and perceptions.
 And it’s these moment to moment feelings and perceptions that shape how we respond and behave in any situation.
-For example, do you bury your head in the sand?
-Do you step up and ask the hard question?
-Do you get defensive and blame others?
-Can you take responsibility for your own behaviour?
-Can you show compassion and love even when you don’t agree with or like how someone has behaved?
-Are you able to see the bigger picture?
+Do we bury our heads in the sand?
+Do we step up and ask the hard questions?
+Do we get defensive and blame others?
+Can we take responsibility for our own behaviour?
+Can we show compassion and love even when we don’t agree with how someone has behaved?
+Are we able to see the bigger picture?

-Every day we see the truth of the inside-out principle through the variety of different responses we can have to the exact same situation.
-Or by the fact that we get down or derailed by something trivial one day, and then feel cool, calm and collected when something really challenging happens another day.
-That’s because it’s never the situation that is directly creating our feelings and perceptions.
-It’s the power of thought in each moment in the form of our attitude, beliefs, outlook, justifications, biases or prejudice.
+Every day we can find the truth of the inside-out principle through the variety of different responses we have to the exact same situation.
+I know that I have had days when I feel I can’t cope and then the next day, even though nothing has changed, I feel totally equipped to handle the situation.
+Or what about those times that we get demoralised or derailed by something we know is really trivial but on another day, we are cool, calm and collected in the face of something really challenging.
+These differences help us to see that it’s never the situation that is directly causing our feelings and perceptions.
+It’s the power of thought in each moment, in the form of our attitudes, beliefs, outlook, justifications, biases or prejudice.

 But isn’t life better without major upsets and difficulty?

-Of course life can be better or easier when we don’t have to deal with difficult or traumatic situations (like bereavement or climate change), but how we think and feel about those situations and how we respond to them will always be an inside job determined by how thought and consciousness plays out in each moment.
+Of course life might seem better or easier when we don’t have to deal with difficult or traumatic situations (like bereavement or the climate crisis), but how we think and feel about those situations and how we respond to them will always be an inside job, determined by how thought and consciousness plays out in each moment.
 And as we begin to recognise this more deeply within ourselves, it changes how we relate to those people or events in our lives.

-Have you heard of post traumatic growth – which is really a way of saying that difficult or traumatic events don’t have to be the cause of great long term suffering but can be an experience of deep insight, learning and healing.
+Have you heard of post traumatic growth?
+It’s a way of saying that difficult or traumatic events don’t have to define us or be the cause of long term suffering and instead can be an invitation to deep insight, learning and healing.
 This is a great example of the inside-out nature of the human experience.

-So the next time you hear ‘don’t worry it might never happen’ remember that even if it does, you can handle whatever the future holds, because if and when a difficult future moment arrives, you will still have your resilience because you will still be experiencing those moments via the mind in the form of thoughts, feelings and perceptions.
+So the next time you hear someone say ‘don’t worry it might never happen‘, remember that even if it does, you can handle whatever the future holds, because if and when a difficult future moment arrives, you will still have resilience on your side because you will still be experiencing those moments via the mind in the form of thoughts, feelings and perceptions.
 Which means you will always have the capacity for fresh insight in each moment, bringing with it new feelings, new possibilities and new realities.